SahilPasricha/XAI/README.md

 The aim is to make use of intrinsic features to come up with a domain, data, and model independent method.

 ## Feature Space
-To eplain the ML models at fundamental levels, there is possibility of exploring various factors in feature space including bias,weights, activation function, inputs or the back prorgation of error.Amongst all these weights hold a direct corelation with model performance, accruacy, inputs as well as outputs.
+To explain the ML models at fundamental levels, there is possibility of exploring various factors in feature space including bias,weights, activation function, inputs or the back prorgation of error.Amongst all these weights hold a direct corelation with model performance, accruacy, inputs as well as outputs.
 Thus visualizing single feature can have multiple findings.Refer to the reserach article for detailed info.

 ## Architecture